A ‘heartbeat’ from a distant galaxy?

 Astronomers have detected an unusual and recurring signal from a distant galaxy, in the form of a burst of radio waves, in a pattern resembling a heartbeat.

-Scientists say it is a fast radio explosion, or powerful and mysterious energy explosions that come from the depths of space, which scientists could not understand or analyze.
+Scientists say it is a fast radio explosion, or powerful and mysterious energy explosions that come from the depths of space, which scientists might not understand or analyze.
 According to the scientists, these explosions are strange because they are not close to the usual speed, as they last for up to three seconds instead of the milliseconds that usually occur in FRBs.

 A fast radio burst is defined as a high-energy astronomical phenomenon of unknown origin that manifests as a transient radio pulse lasting only a few milliseconds.